aksommerville/fullmoon4/README.md

 - [x] Ghosts at the graveyard.
 Appear whenever you dig.
 - [x] Change teleport spells.
 More distinct, more memorable, and shorter.
 - [x] Hat: cheaper. say $10?
 Also, buy seed, cheese, and match at the hat store, since those are basically categories of hat.
-- [ ] Bloom time, should be 3 or 4 times longer
+- [x] Bloom time, should be 3 or 4 times longer ...3x = 1 min = nice and long
 - [ ] Crow guidance
 - [ ] Gameplay should now be complete.
 - [ ] Review demo, we've probably broken some things.